robertfmurdock/TeamCoaching/ContinousIntegrationMetrics.md

 Depending on a particular team's process, B time can be composed of many different things: here they are in a numbered list.
   1. The technical merge process itself, which may include resolving conflicts with other Commits.
   2. Some teams add an additional Green validation step, to demonstrate that the source can build twice before being shared.
   3. Many teams add an explicit code review step before accepting a Commit, that includes one or more developers.
-Sometimes the review step will also require a team archetect or tech lead to approve.
+Sometimes the review step will also require a team architect or tech lead to approve.
   4. Many teams also require that *all* commits related to a particular feature be complete before *any* commits related to the feature may be merged.

 Teams suffering from large B values may have substantial bottlenecks for any or all of these processes.
 Lets discuss some strategies for reducing the burden.